 To strengthen our teams within the Administration of R&D Programmes Team and the IT Team, we seek to recruit for an immediate opening a Grant System & Administrative Manager (m/f) on a permanent full-time contract (CDI).
-Deadline to apply is Friday, 18 December 2020.
+Deadline to apply has been extended to Friday, 15 January 2021.

 For the 12th time, the FNR held the FNR Awards – the annual celebration of science and research in Luxembourg.
 For obvious reasons, the normal physical event was simply not possible this year, but this did not stop the celebration from taking place!
 A solution was found and the event was shifted to 100% digital for the first time.
 Seven FNR Awards were presented across four categories.

 Thursday, 19 November at 19:00 sees the kick-off of the first ever 100% digital edition of the FNR Awards.
 Join us this evening as we celebrate science and research in Luxembourg.
 Ahead of the ceremony, discover the excellent researchers and projects that have made the shortlist in each category.
 Who are the winners?
 Watch the … Continued